The 10 Cheapest Colleges in Georgia

 Acceptance Rate: 99%

-Middle Georgia State University (MGA) is a unique place—it’s both one of Georgia’s oldest institutions ( founded as a junior college in the 1880s) and also the state’s newest university, earning the status in July of 2015.
+Middle Georgia State University (MGA) is unique—it’s both one of Georgia’s oldest institutions (founded as a junior college in the 1880s) and also one of the state’s newest universities, earning the status in July of 2015.
 MGA offers a wide variety of degrees through its six schools:

 - School Of Arts & Letters